ThibaultDucray/TonexPedal-TouchOSC-Template/README.md

 Bothered by the impossibility of setting up the ToneX Pedal directly from ToneX software?
 Use this template with TouchOSC!

 Complete template to parameter the ToneX pedal from your computer using MIDI (standard MIDI or MIDI over USB).
-Switch presets, activate / deactivate effects (Reverb, Compressor, NoiseGate), tune effects parameters.
+Switch presets, activate / deactivate effects (Reverb, Compressor, NoiseGate, Equalizer), tune effects parameters.

 # Configuration